-- To set up replication from an on-premise datacenter to an on-cloud datacenter, a virtual private network (VPN) gateway and a local network gateway is set up in the cloud network.
-This enables to set up a communication tunnel between the machines that are located in the on-premise datacenter to the machines that are located in the on-cloud datacenter. - Alternatively, you may configure Microsoft ExpressRoute to establish a connection between datacenters. - For more details refer to Microsoft documentation. - To set up replication between any two regions on cloud, a virtual private network (VPN) gateway is set up over the virtual network, and a connection is established between the VPN gateways for the virtual machines to communicate with each other. - To set up replication within a same region on cloud, a VNet Peering is set up between the two virtual networks in which the machines are configured.
+- To set up replication from an on-premises datacenter to a cloud datacenter. a virtual private network (VPN) gateway and a local network gateway is set up in the cloud network.
+This enables to set up a communication tunnel between the machines that are located in the on-premises datacenter to the machines that are located in the cloud datacenter. - Alternatively, you may configure Microsoft ExpressRoute to establish a connection between datacenters. - For more details refer to Microsoft documentation. - To set up replication between any two regions on cloud, a virtual private network (VPN) gateway is set up over the virtual network, and a connection is established between the VPN gateways for the virtual machines to communicate with each other. - To set up replication within a same region on cloud, a VNet Peering is set up between the two virtual networks in which the machines are configured.
 Alternatively, you may set up a VPN gateway between the two virtual networks.